Vacilando/gatsby-source-pocketapi/README.md

 ## Author

 This plugin contains code or other contributions of the open source community.
-The original code was written by Conrad Jackson (@conradj) who maintained it since March 13, 2018 at https://github.com/conradj/gatsby-source-pocket.
+The original code was written by Conrad Jackson who maintained it since March 13, 2018 at https://github.com/conradj/gatsby-source-pocket.
 On February 5, 2023 the project has moved, with approval of Conrad, to https://github.com/Vacilando/gatsby-source-pocketapi where it continues to this day.
-Thank you again @conradj for your trust and a chance to steer the development of this plugin into the future.
+Thank you again, @conradj, for your trust and a chance to steer the development of this plugin into the future.

 ## Examples